Abhishek31G/Guess-The-Number-Game/text.md

 Guess the number game
-Ok so we have covered a lot of stuff so far.
-Let's put it all together and make a game.
 The game will be a guessing game where the user has to guess a number between 1 and 100.

 Instructions
 Generate a random number using the Math.random() function and store it in a variable.